schlatterbeck/pgapack/docs/sphinx/bib.rst

             multiobjective EAs: The NSGA-II and other algorithms.
 IEEE Transactions on Evolutionary Computation, 7(5):503–515,
             October 2003.
 ..
+[KD06a]  Saku Kukkonen and Kalyanmoy Deb.
+Improved pruning of
+            non-dominated solutions based on crowding distance for bi-objective optimization problems.
+In [CEC06]_, pages 1179–1186.
+..
+[KD06b]  Saku Kukkonen and Kalyanmoy Deb.
+A fast and effective method
+            for pruning of non-dominated solutions in many-objective problems.
+In Runarsson et al. [RBB+06]_, pages 553–562.
+..
 [Kei06]  Maarten Keijzer, editor.
 Genetic and Evolutionary Computation
             GECCO 2006.
 ACM, Seattle, Washington, July 2006.
 ..
 [MI94]   Tadahiko Murata and Hisao Ishibuchi.
 Performance evaluation of